XMM OM Catalogue - XMM-Newton

 V_SKY_IMAGE | Source detected in stacked images filter V |

 In the second table (SUMMARY) we give a summary of the observations from which the sources have been detected and measured.
-The content of the columns (35) in this table is:
+The contents of the 35 columns in this table are as follows:

 N_SUMMARY | Reference index for the source OBSID data |